With its 203 inhabitants, this charming village is Hurtigruten's smallest port of call.

 Risøyhamn is a village on the island of Andøya.
 It lies by the Risøy strait, where a bridge connects Andøya with Hinnøya.
 Several bird colonies are found close by, and one of them is a nesting place for at least 160,000 puffins.
 The area has enormous peat bogs, large cloudberry marshes and coal deposits (that aren't commercially viable).
 The mine at Ramså is popularly known as 'The open geology book'.
 It consists of 180 mile thick deposits of sandstone containing coal under layers of sandstone and shale as well as the complete skeletons of ichthyosaurs, enormous fish-like dinosaurs that roamed the area 150 million years ago.
 The Norwegians arrived much later, and close to Risøyhamn there are found burial mounds as well as the remains of former Iron Age settlements.

-Today whale safaris are a major attraction, where you can experience the elegant 20 m long, 40-tonne sperm whales.
+Today whale safaris are a major attraction, where you can experience the elegant 65 foot long, 40 ton sperm whales.

 A bit to the north you find Andenes with 2,500 inhabitants, dating back to 1300.
 The town is built around the site of a single huge farm.
 Fishing has always been the main industry here.
-When the fishing industry suffered a setback along the coast during the 1600s, Andenes survived as a supply base for Dutch whalers.
-Risøyhamn has been a trade post since 1777.
+When the fishing industry suffered a setback along the coast during the 1600's, Andenes survived as a supply base for Dutch whalers.
+Risøyhamn was a trading post from 1777, on.